RenzoMurinaCadierno/React-Fanmade-Hooks/src/hooks/useValueToggle/readme.md

 ## Description

-Toggles a value related to _"on"_ state when invoked by the returned handler, which automatically turns back to another value assigned to _"off"_ state after a specified timeout.',
+Toggles a value related to _"on"_ state when invoked by the returned handler, which automatically turns back to another value assigned to _"off"_ state after a specified timeout.

 ## Parameters